camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-numeric.md

 ## decimal()

 Round the given number at the given scale using the given rounding mode.
-If no rounding mode is passed in then it uses `HALF_EVEN` as default.
+If no rounding mode is passed in, it uses `HALF_EVEN` as default.

 * parameters:
   * `n`: number